 First record of the name change to San Antonio Academy.

 1906 Dr. W.W.
-Bondurant purchases San Antonio Academy and expands lower school program to include grades two through seven.
+Bondurant purchases San Antonio Academy and expands lower school program to include grades 2-7.
 Faculty climbs from four to six.

 1914 Frame building of Seeley School replaced by new brick buildings with expanded boarding facilities.